Continued from Coronado (part 1)

 After our night of drinking and music, we slept in on Sunday, which feels indulgent even in everyday life!
 We ventured out to the hotel cafe for coffee, tea, and breakfast.
 It was already gorgeous out so we sat in the sun, fully enjoying the start of our day.

-While noshing on pastries and sipping caffeine, we decided to stay poolside for the majority of the day.
-In reality we only spent a few hours at the pool but it was nice to be out soaking in some vitamin D; which I’ve been feeling extra deprived of this winter.
-We ordered chips and guac, chatted in-between reading (I had the luxury of diving deep into the pages of Yoga Girl), dipped ourselves in the pool and lounged in the hot tub.
+While noshing on pastries and sipping caffeine, we decided to kickoff the day poolside.
+There, we soaked in some vitamin D, which I’ve been feeling extra deprived of this winter; ordered chips and guac; chatted in-between reading (I had the luxury of diving deep into the pages of Yoga Girl); dipped ourselves in the pool; and lounged in the hot tub.
+Ah, pure bliss.

 Midway through the day we decided to skip the overpriced hotel food and walk into downtown.
 We found Miguel’s Cocina and were transported back to Mexico.
 We sat on the cute patio, drank sangria, and split steak fajitas.
 The life!